 Mitch Long, PLS, CP, GISP, has been named GRW’s newest Vice President.
 Mitch is an accomplished geospatial services professional with more than 28 years of experience, including 17 with GRW.
 He’s a registered Professional Land Surveyor (PLS) in Kentucky, as well as a Certified Photogrammetrist (CP), and Geographic Information System Professional (GISP).

-ACEC-Indiana recognized three GRW-designed projects as State Finalists during its 2019 Engineering Excellence Awards program in March.
+ACEC-Indiana recognized two GRW-designed projects as State Finalists during its 2019 Engineering Excellence Awards program in March.

 The awards went to two long-time GRW clients; we’ve been working with both Fall Creek and Twin Lakes since 2004: